 - Administering antidepressants with sedative effects, such as trazodone or imipramine.

 When combined with cognitive and behavioral therapies, medication-assisted detox can benefit those recovering from benzodiazepine dependence.
 It’s important to note that detox is just the first step on the road to recovery.
-Transitioning to an extended treatment program, such as an inpatient or outpatient program, once detox is completed can help you to address the underlying issues influencing your addiction and build coping skills for the future.
-There are multiple types of treatment for those seeking to get help for Librium addiction, including inpatient or residential programs, partial hospitalization, and other outpatient substance abuse treatment programs.
+Transitioning to an extended treatment program—such as an inpatient or outpatient rehab program—once detox is completed can help you to address the underlying issues influencing your addiction and build coping skills for the future.
+There are multiple types of treatment available for those seeking help for Librium addiction, including inpatient or residential programs, partial hospitalization programs, and other outpatient substance abuse treatment programs.

-If you or someone you know is abusing Librium or other drugs, call our helpline for free at to learn about these various treatment types.
+American Addiction Centers (AAC) has trusted facilities across the country.
+A caring admissions navigator with AAC can help you learn more about rehab and recovery.
+If you or someone you know is abusing Librium or other drugs, call our helpline free at to learn more about these various treatment types.

 Resources, Articles, and More Information

 For more information, check out the following related articles: